jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Bit 0, Issuer Critical Flag:  If the value is set to '1', the Property is critical.
-A Certification Authority MUST NOT issue certificates for any Domain Name where the Relevant RRSet for that Domain Name contains a CAA critical
+A Certification Authority MUST NOT issue certificates for any FQDN the Relevant RRSet for that FQDN contains a CAA critical
 Property for an unknown or unsupported Property Tag.

 Note that according to the conventions set out in {{!RFC1035}}, bit 0